serverdensity/sd-agent-core-plugins/statsd/README.md

 ## Overview

-This check monitors the availability and uptime of non-Datadog StatsD servers.
+This check monitors the availability and uptime of non-Server Density StatsD servers.
 It also tracks the number of metrics, by metric type, received by StatsD.

-This check does **NOT** forward application metrics from StatsD servers to Datadog.
+This check does **NOT** forward application metrics from StatsD servers to Server Density.
 It collects metrics about StatsD itself.

 ## Setup
 ### Installation